 This crowd of persons was older than what is typically posited by skeptics.
 Secondly, this group was a very bad lot.
 But didn’t explain why bald-head was egregious enough for God to call 42 scurvy bastards to judgement.
 To be fair, I sympathize with the skeptic here.
 That being said, there is more to the story.

 What did you notice above in the cover to an A&E documentary?
 Yup, a turban as well as a cloak which covers the heads of the priests and prophets.
-Take note of the below as well.
+“Biblical Dress” is mentioned pretty well in these few sentences: “The Bible tells how fine linen was wrapped around the head of the High Priest as a turban or mitre — the saniph or kidaris (Exodus 28:39).
+Ordinary people wore a kerchief over the head, held tight by a cord reminiscent of the Arab headdress commonly worn today, the ‘aggal.”

 I posted multiple images to drive a point home in our mind.
 The prophet Elisha would have had a couple cultural accoutrements that changes this story from simple name calling to an assault.
 He wouldn’t have been alone either, in other words, he would have had some people attached to him that would lay down their lives to protect him.
 And secondly, he would have had a head covering on, especially since he was returning from a “priestly” intervention.
 So we know from cultural history the following:

-- He would have had a head dressing on — some sort of turbin;
+- He would have had a head dressing on — some sort of turbin or head-covering;

 - and he would have had an entourage of men to dissuade any attack or mistreatment of a priest of Israel on a journey.